All posts

 Tax filing obligations inventory

-For a cross-border solo founder, the full set of potential US tax filing obligations extends well beyond the annual personal return.
+The full set of potential US tax filings for a cross-border solo founder goes well beyond the annual personal return.
+Here's the inventory.

 Personal and entity returns